Welcome to

 The following events are not required but encouraged so you can meet our chapters & other students

-Spring Freek Day/Meet the Greeks: Thursday January 23rd, 6pm - 8pm in the Ram's Den
+Freek Day/Meet the Greeks: Thursday January 22nd, 6pm - 8pm in the MU Rams Den & MU Ballroom

-The following Chapters will be recruiting new members during the Spring 2025 Semester:
+The following chapters will be recruiting during the Spring 2026 semester:

 Read up on our website about our chapters, community, & campus programs within Greek Life.
 This will help you prepare to ask questions during recruitment.

 We DON'T recommend relying on YouTubers or influencer videos about "My recruitment experience" -- every individual experience is different, and even varying campuses run recruitment very differently.
-Reach out to one of our Panhellenic Officers to get any questions answered.
+Reach out to one of our Panhellenic Officers to get any questions answered this summer.

 Instagram: @uripanhellenic & @uri_greeklife